-Sinhaghad Fort near Pune is a picturesque location and a perfect wind down spot for few hours from the hustle and bustle of the city.
-It’s a historic fort with stories built around it’s heritage and glory of past days.
+Sinhaghad Fort near Pune is a picturesque location and a perfect wind-down spot for a few hours from the hustle and bustle of the city.
+It’s a historic fort with stories built around its heritage and the glory of past days.

 My take is here on the true ‘gawran’ food served here and the pleasure of a morning trek.

-I was accompanied by my in-laws on my return journey from north India.
-They stayed back for 3 weeks.
+My in-laws accompanied me on my return journey from north India. Β They stayed back for 3 weeks.
 V and I used this judiciously by taking out some ‘US’ time.

 We went eating out, including Stone Water Grill.
 We took off for early morning treks to ARAI and Sinhaghad.
 And we took a lot of walks in the society sans kids which we rarely get to do.